Configure using Microsoft Azure

 - In the search box, type Lifesize Cloud.

 - In the results pane, select Lifesize Cloud, and then click Complete to add the application.

-To configure Azure AD Single Sign On with the Lifesize cloud-based service, perform the following steps:
+Configure Azure AD Single Sign-on with the Lifesize cloud-based service

 - In the classic portal, on the Lifesize Cloud application integration page, click Configure single sign-on to open the Configure Single Sign-On dialog.